nus-cs3203/course-website/contents/project-requirement-guidelines/rsg.md

 [](#report-format)Report Format
 ===============================

-The [Project Report Template](https://canvas.nus.edu.sg/courses/38582/files/folder/Project%20Docs) should be used for your submission.
+The Project Report Template should be used for your submission, and is available on Canvas.

 **Additional Suggestion**